 - Strong Flesh, Weak Steel: Zig-zagged.
 Tanks are usually destroyed by the first successful attack against them, while fire at infantry that hasn't been damaged before usually has no effect other than sending them on a rout and keeping them out of combat for some time, or reducing their effectiveness by partial elimination (ELR and Casualty Reduction, in game terms).
 But if you don't have any specialized anti-tank weapons handy, tanks are nigh-invulnerable.

-- The Cameo: Officers are named after people working on the game (scenario designers, rule designers, playtesters et cetera).
+- The Cameo: Single-Man Counters (SMC's - leaders and heroes) are sometimes named after people working on the game (scenario designers, rule designers, playtesters et cetera).
+Other SMC's are named for historical soldiers.

 - Weather of War: Simulated by some basic rules.
 Scenario rules state which weather the scenario takes place in, but this is subject to change.